 Twenty or thirty years earlier, there were conversations between people sharing their shopping and product or service experiences, but it used to happen between individuals interacting on a one to one basis.
 Today, through social media, we can do the same but with a much, much bigger platform.
 What media-savvy marketers do now is to first find the right audience for their product or service before connecting with them, and then share intriguing content to keep them hooked and talking – creating awareness and likeability with interesting brand conversations.

 Creating, building and maintaining virtual communities are essential for brands, especially in the FMCG sector, to have a loyal customer base.
 To do that marketers must, through market research, find out what appeals to their customers and go about ‘learning their language’ and keep connecting by uploading and sharing content that they can relate to.
-Whether it’s Facebook, Twitter, Instagram or any other popular platform, brands today retain their vibrancy by creating large communities through innovative campaigns and contests – by creating interesting conversations to constantly up the visibility meter to an all-time high.
+Being one of the preferred Facebook marketing company in Pune, we believe Whether it’s Facebook itself or Twitter or Instagram or any other popular platform, brands today retain their vibrancy by creating large communities through innovative campaigns and contests – by creating interesting conversations to constantly up the visibility meter to an all-time high.

 Learning from the competition:

 Digging into the competitions’ presence and strategy can give a brand an edge to stay on top.
 Keeping track of their online manoeuvres – can throw light on their product and service strategies, their offers and campaigns, how they manage their customer relations, popular topics trending in the company etc. These give companies an insight about the competitions’ strengths and weaknesses, empowering them realign themselves every day.